mr-RSA369/Advanced-POS-System/README.md

-this is an example readme.md file: # Leave Management API
+# Advance-POS-System

-A comprehensive RESTful API for managing employee leave requests with role-based access control and approval workflows.
+A comprehensive and modern Point of Sale (POS) system for restaurants and retail businesses with complete inventory management, order processing, and financial reporting capabilities.

 ## 📋 Table of Contents